ajbennet/incubee_rest/README.md

 ## Login API
 If user already present it returns the company ID associated with the user for founders.
 If not, it returns a 404 .
+user_type - can have values I/U/F corresponding to Investor/User/Founder respectively

 Request
 ```sh